-Branding is more than just logo, or color palette or tagline or even the visual aesthetic.
+Branding is more than just a logo, colour palette or tagline or even visual aesthetic.

 Branding is a feeling, a kindred connection, that transforms your relationship with patrons from a friendship into a long-lasting marriage.

 In 1947, when Kundan Lal Gujral opened a dhaba at Duryaganj in purani Dilli, little did he know that he was laying the foundations for an unbreakable bond between the dhaba and its patrons that would go on to establish his little eatery as brand Moti Mahal.
 Today, Moti Mahal’s heir, Monish Gujral – grandson of Kundan Lal Gujral – continues to win hearts by spreading the legacy of their coveted daal makhani, tandoori chicken and butter chicken across India and the world through restaurants and books.

 While there were no Mad Men in the 1940s to teach Kundan Lal Gujral about the tips and tricks of branding and marketing, what he unknowingly did was speak to the souls of a food-loving nation with his intimate, no-fuss hospitality and of course, buttery finger-licking food.
 With zero marketing budget, Moti Mahal became a household name that patrons vouched for, resulting in a long-lasting relationship—akin to your favourite Punjabi uncle who loves to feed everyone—that blossomed out of a casual friendship.